Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 Celebrating is fun!
 And you deserve to celebrate.
 Wondering why?
 You have put in a lot of work to be the consistent writer you are now.
-Ss a win, you can celebrate even the most minor wins
+Ss a win, you can celebrate even the most minor wins.

 Of course, we'll celebrate all our goals, but even small wins must be celebrated!